rafael-santiago/tulip/doc/CONTRIBUTING.md

 - Reading before writing is essential.
 - New features, new documentation or at least the old documentation should be updated.
 - Pull requests are welcome.
 Talk about your work on it is essential.
 You are still interested in what you did.
 Right?
 - This is about compilers, language, toy-programming.
 Point-and-click things already exist.
-If you really want to do a point-and-click stuff.
+If you really want to do a point-and-click stuff...
 Congrats, you got a new project or several projects to contribute outhere!
 - Tests are good.
 - If you need a Human to test what you did, your work is probably wrong or at least incomplete.
+- If people involved with the code need you to understand what you did, your work is propably wrong or at least incomplete.
 - Write tests seeking to garantee that no one (you, larry, curly, moe, your cat or fresh vegetables) can deploy what you wrote broken.
 - Paranoic, pedantic, useless tests are boring.
 - A memory leak is vulgar.
 Pretty vulgar.
 - "- Man, this memory leak tool is crazy!!!".
 Excuses are good to laugh at.
 - A bureaucratic idea works better than chloroform.
-- [Suckless.org](http://suckless.org/philosophy) has a good point to consider.
+- [Suckless.org](http://suckless.org/philosophy) has good points to consider.